Kalibrr Hosts Gathering Centered on Building Data Science Teams

-To open the second-half of 2019, the only end-to-end recruitment solutions provider in Southeast Asia held another Kalibrr Communities event, this time centered on how to build “Your Tomorrow Team”
+To open the second half of 2019, the only end-to-end recruitment solutions provider in Southeast Asia held another Kalibrr Communities event, this time centered on how to build “Your Tomorrow Team”

-Numerous reports and publications consistently name data science as both among the top jobs in the world as well as among the fastest growing.
+Numerous reports and publications consistently name data science as both among the top jobs in the world as well as among the fastest-growing.
 This is with good reason.
 In this online era of doing things, the interactive platforms we use regularly, be it Facebook, YouTube or Gmail, are left with our digital footprints.

 “As the data analysis team, you’re the no BS team.
 You tell things as it is.”

-First upfront was FrieslandCampina (Alaska Milk Corporation) Country Business Intelligence & Analytics Head Marco Roño, who emphasized that companies cannot make due with having a token data science expert, and must seriously consider building an entire team of them in order to get the most out of their data efforts.
+First upfront was FrieslandCampina (Alaska Milk Corporation) Country Business Intelligence & Analytics Head Marco Roño, who emphasized that companies cannot make do with having a token data science expert, and must seriously consider building an entire team of them in order to get the most out of their data efforts.

 “We think a Data Scientist is someone we can plug in, and solve everything that your business needs.
-That’s a good way to burn that person, or even handful of people, out.
+That’s a good way to burn that person, or even a handful of people, out.
 What you really need to do is build a complete end-to-end team that can overhaul the way your company consumes data.”

 “Data science is one of those fields which you can effectively test if someone can do it.”